zenml-io/zenbytes/README.md

 ZenBytes is a series of short practical MLOps lessons through [ZenML](https://github.com/zenml-io/zenml) and its various integrations.
 It is intended for people looking to learn about MLOps generally, and also for ML practitioners who want to get started with ZenML.

-## :triangular_flag_on_post: ZenML 0.20.0 chapters coming soon!

-The release of ZenML 0.20.0 marks a big breaking change in ZenML history, and requires an equally big update to this repository.
-The ZenML team is working on this renovation as we speak, and will bring you a brand-new ZenBytes with the latest ZenML soon!

 ## :bulb: What you will learn
 - Define an MLOps stack tailored to your project requirements.
 - Build transparent and reproducible data-centric ML pipelines with automated artifact versioning, tracking, caching, and more.